pyrsia/pyrsia/docs/community/get_involved/developer_onboarding.md

 # Developer Onboarding

-If you are interested to contribute in Pyrsia project, here are a few important resources which might helpful on your onboarding journey.
+If you are interested to contribute in Pyrsia project, here are a few important resources which might be helpful on your onboarding journey.

 ## Join, Subscribe & Access